ofirlevy6658/music-app/README.md

-# Getting Started with Create React App
+# Spotify search app with lyrics

+This porject use spotify api to search albums/songs/artists/play lists.
+Musixmatch api for lyrics.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).